HotuRam/Phone_laptop_desktop_classifier/README.md

 # Phone_laptop_desktop_classifier

-### I created the Ojject classifier for laptop, desktop, phone, and keypad_phone with 99% accuracy.
+### I created the classifier for laptop, desktop, phone, and keypad_phone with 99% accuracy.

 ### I created the labeled dataset for my model by using selenium and webcraping